 The district of El Arenal has an undeniable bullfighting flavor and here stands the Real Maestranza, Seville's bullring, where bullfighting is the passion of the local people.

 A short distance away is the Torre del Oro, (Golden Tower), the ancient Arab fortress which received the gold and silver from America.

-The Maria Luisa Park, named after Maria Luisa de Orleans who donated it to the city, is a tranquil oasis in the midst of this bustling city, and on the other side of the river the district of Triana has beautiful houses and courtyards decorated with colorful ceramic tiles.
+The Maria Luisa Park, named after Maria Luisa de Orleans who donated it to the city, is a tranquil oasis in the midst of this bustling city, and on the other side of the river the district of Triana has beautiful houses and courtyards decorated with colourful ceramic tiles.

 Los Reales Alcazares consists of a series of palaces which the Kings of Seville built around or on top of the ruins of King Al-Mutamid's palace.
-It was the residence of petty Kings, the Almohads and the Christians beginning with Ferando II, until Perdo I el Cruel built today's Mudejar Palace.
+It was the residence of petty Kings, the Almohads and the Christians beginning with Fernando II, until Perdo I el Cruel built today's Mudejar Palace.